RunguoWu/UK_CVD_model/README.md

 LDL_nostatin_cent: baseline measure of LDL cholesterol, adjusted to no statin treatment status (if the patient is on statin treatment), centered at 3.6 (mmol/L)

 hba1c: HbA1c (mmol/mol)

+## Time-varying variables at the baseline
+cycle: all equal 0, i.e. baseline

+CurrAge_cent: age at baseline, centered at 60 divided by 10

+mi_0_1, mi_1_2, mi_2_3 and mi_3_inf: MI in the same year, MI in previous year, MI in 2 years ago, and MI in at least 3 years ago.
+They all equal 0 at baseline, as they are used to record incident MI, rather than history.
+The same principle apply to stroke and CRV.

+dmPre_1, dmPre_3, dmPre_4, dm_0_10 and dm_10_inf: equaling to 1 indicate no diabetes & HbA1c<32, no diabetes & HbA1c 37-42, no diabetes & HbA1c 42-48, diabetes duration 0-10 years, and diabetes duration 10+ years, respectively.
+Prespecify these variables using the baseline diabetes diagnosis and HbA1c.
+All equal 0 means no diabetes & HbA1c 32-37.
+They are automatically updated in the model simulation.